helpful info for families

 TIM GOLDER AND WARREN HOSKING HANDICAPS - PRESENTATION DAY

 Cross-country season begins in early May, and runs through to the end of July.
+Dates for each season are normally published in April,

 Unlike track and field in the summer, the venue for cross-country events moves around, with locations including the Abefeldie athletics track in Essendon, our track at Keilor, Coburg, Preston-Reservoir, and Sunbury.
 There are also regional and state championships.

-Cross-country involves athletes running just events, with (approximate) distances listed below.
+Cross-country involves athletes running just one event, with (approximate) distances listed below.
 Keilor joins in with other clubs to hold these events.
 Cross-country events are never cancelled for wet or cold weather - instead please ensure that your athletes are dressed appropriately, which can include long black pants, and warm black tops under the Keilor top.
 Subway name patches are still required.

 There are also cross-country and road relay events, over the same distances.